Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Bagpiper

 \textbf{Collection and Labeling.} To ensure universal audio processing capabilities, we aggregate a massive collection of publicly available audio data covering speech, music, and sound effects (full list in Appendix \ref{app:data_list}).
 Notably, this mixture features diverse in-the-wild distributions, naturally encompassing complex compositions such as speech with background noise or musical accompaniment.
 We segment all audio into clips of up to 30 seconds.
 As in Fig.\ref{fig:filtering}, we generate a rich caption for every clip using the \texttt{Qwen3-Omni-30B-A3B-Captioner} \citep{qwen3omni}.
 This process yields a total of 422M raw audio-caption pairs.

-\textbf{Audio Taxonomy Classification.} As distinct audio categories (speech, music, and sound effects) exhibit divergent quality distributions and severe data imbalances, a stratified processing approach is used to keep a rough balance in the curated pre-training mixture.\footnote{ For example, we observe the average aesthetic score of \textit{music} is much higher than \textit{sound effects} on average. } While automatic classification directly from raw audio has been rarely addressed before, we find it is readily achievable by leveraging the semantic information in rich captions.
-We explicitly categorize all audio clips into speech, music, or sound effects by prompting \texttt{Qwen3-32B} to analyze their rich descriptions.
-This text-based strategy proves highly effective, achieving a 93\% accuracy on the MMAU dataset \cite{sakshi2024mmau} when benchmarked against the original ground-truth category labels.
+\textbf{Audio Taxonomy Classification.} As distinct audio categories (speech, music, and sound effects) exhibit divergent quality distributions and severe data imbalances, a stratified processing approach is used to keep a rough balance in the curated pre-training mixture.\footnote{ E.g., we observe the average aesthetic score of \textit{music} is much higher than \textit{sound effects} on average. } 5Apc, R1{While audio classification directly from waveforms has been studied extensively~\citep{gemmeke2017audioset, kong2020panns, gong2021ast, chen2023beats}, categorizing audio via rich captions remains underexplored, and we find it empirically effective.} We explicitly categorize all audio clips into speech, music, or sound effects by prompting \texttt{Qwen3-32B} to analyze their rich descriptions.
+This text-based strategy proves highly effective, achieving a 93\% accuracy on the MMAU dataset \citep{sakshi2024mmau} when benchmarked against the original ground-truth category labels.